space-wizards/RobustToolbox/docs/Map Format.md

 * `ind`: The chunk index.
 * `tiles`: Base64 encoded tile data.
 See below.

 Tile data is a binary array of the tile data of a chunk.
-Tiles are ordered without gaps, x coords being more significant, so x will increase per row, then every y coordinate is iterated, then x increases again, etc..
+Tiles are ordered without gaps, in row-major order.

 Tiles are 4 bytes in size (`ushort` for Tile ID, `ushort` for tile metadata field, little endian) Thus, since the amount of tiles is equal to `chunksize * chunksize`, the tile data per chunk is exactly `chunksize * chunksize * 4` bytes long.